Heath0/MHESMMR/README.md

 # MHESMMR
-Source code and dataset for paper "BNEMDI: a novel multiple features integrated model for miRNA-drug interaction prediction"
+Source code and dataset for paper "Multi-Layer Heterogeneous Network Embedding for Predicting the Regulation of miRNAs Expression by Small Molecules"